oraclekit/chainlink-docs/source/index.html.md

 Once your configuration is set, pull down the oracle image and run it with your configuration.

 For more information on setting up an instance, or building it locally, visit the [wiki page on installation](https://github.com/smartoracles/core-ruby/wiki/Install).

+To have a managed instance spun up for you, contact us at [support@smartcontract.com](mailto:support@smartcontract.com).

 ## Authentication